cayxc/Mdmdt/readme.md

 > [!IMPORTANT]
 >
-> **Attention**: This theme has only been tested in Windows and MacOS environments, and has not been tested in Linux environments.
+> **Attention:** This theme has only been tested in Windows and MacOS environments, and has not been tested in Linux environments.
 Please be aware when using it!

 # Preview